Dean Michael Sipser welcomes you to the MIT School of Science

 This research in physics, mathematics, and brain and cognitive sciences, shapes technology development and advances computation.
 And, as in most other disciplines here at MIT, our research also requires increased computing power to crunch massive datasets, including those coming out of labs in our Departments of Biology, Chemistry, and Earth, Atmospheric and Planetary Sciences.

 In biology, Professor Elly Nedivi has studied the genetic differences underlying cellular mechanisms that may lead to neurological disorders, such as bipolar disorder.
 In a recent study, Elly has shown that the low level of a specific protein in the brain affects neural connections and may lead to an increased risk of developing disease.
 The sequencing of these variations in genes and the analysis of their expression is now commonplace in the life sciences; but without computers, this would have been an impossible task even 15 years ago.
-I am thankful that Bill and Linda Young are supporting Elly’s research through the creation of the William R. (1964) & Linda R. Young Professor of Neuroscience.
-You can read more about Elly’s inspiring science on page 4.
+I am thankful that Bill and Linda Young are supporting Elly’s research through the creation of the William R. (1964) & Linda R. Young Professor Fund.
+You can read more about Elly’s inspiring science.

 The partnership of scientific exploration with advanced computing is yielding exciting advances here at the School of Science and around the world.
 Through the support of our inspired alumni and of visionary leaders like Mr. Schwarzman, we can combine the computing expertise of the new college with our school’s unparalleled scientific research to drive new discoveries and change what we know about the world.